Table of Contents

 A terminal is a hardware device typically used before traditional desktop computers appeared.

-A terminal emulator is software that emulates a display (not CPU or the whole system) with the capabilities of a specific hardware terminal.
+A terminal emulator is a software that emulates a display (not CPU or the whole system) with the capabilities of a specific hardware terminal.

 - What are system requirements?